Manusosy/emotions/VERCEL_DEPLOYMENT.md

 If you need to debug issues in the production environment, you can temporarily enable the diagnostic tool by:

 1. Going to your project settings in Vercel
-2. Adding the environment variable `VITE_ENABLE_DIAGNOSTICS=true`
+2. Overriding the environment variable `VITE_ENABLE_DIAGNOSTICS` to `true`
 3. Redeploying the application
-4. **Important**: Remember to remove this environment variable after debugging to hide the tool again
+4. **Important**: Remember to remove this environment variable override after debugging to hide the tool again

 ## Security Considerations